California Public Library Staff Education Program

 Tuition Reimbursement Opportunity

 The Public Library Staff Education Program is a tuition reimbursement program.
-The program supports the improvement of library services to California’s diverse communities.
+The program supports the improvement of library services to California’s communities.

 The program reimburses California public and county law library staff who:

-- are pursuing a master’s degree in library and information science
+• are pursuing a master’s degree in library and information science

 The Public Library Staff Education Program is a partnership of the California State Library and the Southern California Library Cooperative.

-in tuition reimbursement
+students receiving tuition reimbursement

 graduates